Hydration Strategies for Strongman

 • Recovery between efforts

-When hydration drops, performance drops.
+When your hydration drops, your performance drops with it.

 Effects of Dehydration on Performance